Pulaski High School: State championships

 Pulaski has also had a number of individual state champions.

 In 2016, Pulaski citizens privately funded a $4.9 million athletic expansion project, including a new football stadium, track, baseball and softball fields, as well as expanding the tennis facilities.

 Incident involving Mike McCarthy

 On February 27, 2019, the school became the center of attention during a basketball game against Notre Dame Academy after former Green Bay Packers head coach Mike McCarthy was berating officials during the game.
 A complaint was submitted to the Wisconsin Interscholastic Athletic Association following the incident.
-McCarthy's behavior was criticized as "unacceptable" from the Notre Dame Academy and Pulaski athletic director Janet Batten.
+McCarthy's behavior was criticized as "unacceptable" from the Notre Dame Academy and Pulaski athletic director Janel Batten.
 A day later, McCarthy apologized for the incident.